LoRa Configuration

 - Statistic interval (s): This shows how often the statistics will be gathered.

-Packet Filter
+Enable Packet Filter

-Set a filter for the packets from chosen devices (disabled by default).
 Click on Allows to optimize bandwidth by filtering and forwarding packets from chosen end devices to expand packet filter settings.
 If White List Mode and Auto Filter are enabled, these are the following options:

 - OUI: Filters devices based on the first 3 bytes (6 hexadecimal characters) of the DevEUI, which typically identify the device manufacturer.

-- Network ID: A decimal value between 0 and 127, derived from the most significant bits of a device's DevAddr.
-For details, see the NetID and DevAddr Prefix Assignments.
+- Network ID: A number between 0 and 127 (decimal), derived from the first 7 most significant bits (MSB) of a device's DevAddr.
+For example, a DevAddr starting with 0x26 (00100110 in binary) has the first 7 bits 0010011, which equals decimal 19.

 To extend the settings field, click on Configure the Gateway Backend to allow the central gateway and extenders to communicate via MQTT.